-I was going through a really tough time.
-In addition to living far from home, I was trapped in an abusive situation and hadn’t spoken to any responsible adult in over a year.
+I was going through a tough time.
+I lived far from home and was trapped in an abusive situation.
+I hadn’t spoken to a responsible adult in over a year.
 Things weren’t looking good.

-It was an old fax machine with the old fax paper, and barely legible text with pink lines going up and down the papers.
-The cover page contained a few hastily scribbled lines, in her distinctive, loopy cursive.
+It was an old fax machine with waxy paper, barely legible text, and pink lines streaked down the sides.
+The cover page contained a few hastily scribbled lines in her distinctive loopy cursive.

 “Went through this song in music class today – couldn’t stop thinking of you – love, Mommy.”

 The song was one I knew, an old one of my mother’s, simple and yet to the point.
 It spoke of darkness leading the way to light, of hope following despair and of better days to come.

 I broke down and cried for the first time in years.

 I always thought my mother was a paradox.
 She couldn’t seem to say anything emotional, yet would produce masterfully written songs expressing a range of emotions most people are not in tune with.
 She would sit at the piano and compose something stirring and roll her eyes when she noticed the tears her music brought to others.
 Her written word was strong, meaningful, and expressive.
 When she spoke to me, she was distant.
 There seemed to be a split between my mother on paper and my mother in the flesh.
 I hated her for lying to the world, claiming to care, when she seemed to be nothing of the sort to those who knew her best.